top of page

 If all these options fail, you can hire a lawyer .
 They can, for example, obtain an appointment using the expedited skilled worker procedure or enforce the appointment by filing a lawsuit for failure to act .

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

 Step 4: Attend your visa appointment

 It is advisable to arrive at the visa appointment a few minutes early, as almost all embassies have security checks.
-There may be some waiting times at these points.
+There may be waiting times at some points.
 At the visa appointment, the embassy employee will first check that your documents are complete .
 If the documents are complete, they may have a short interview with you ( a plausibility interview ), but this is not mandatory.
 The visa interview is a short conversation in which the embassy employee checks your application for plausibility.
 This is to prevent fraud (e.g., an employment contract with a non-existent employer) and to validate your visa application.
-The visa interview usually only lasts a few minutes and does not pose any particular problems if all documents are complete and correct.
+The visa interview usually only takes a few minutes and does not pose any particular problems if all documents are complete and correct.
 You can find more information about the visa appointment and the visa interview in our VISAGUARD article “What happens at the visa appointment?”

 Step 5: Review of the visa application

-After the visa appointment, the responsible foreign embassy will check whether all requirements for issuing the visa have been met.
-The clerk will review the submitted documents and make a decision based on these.
+After the visa appointment, the responsible diplomatic mission will verify whether all requirements for issuing the visa have been met.
+The official will review the submitted documents and make a decision based on these.
 If the visa is approved, you will receive a notification to collect your passport and visa – in many cases directly from the embassy.
-Alternatively, some embassies offer a courier service for around 30 euros, which will deliver the passport to your home.
+Alternatively, some embassies offer a courier service for around €30 that will deliver the passport to your home.
 In the event of a rejection, a written notice will be issued.
-You can either lodge an appeal or file a lawsuit against this rejection notice.
+You can either file a protest or file a lawsuit against this rejection notice.
 In such cases, the assistance of an experienced lawyer is recommended.

 Step 6: Entry into Germany

 After your arrival in Germany, you are legally required to register with the local registration office (e.g., at the town hall) within two weeks.
 This is regulated by Section 17 of the Federal Registration Act (BMG) .
 Registering your residence is a prerequisite for many subsequent steps, as you will need the registration certificate for other official applications.
-After registering your residence, you will receive a so-called registration certificate, which serves as proof of residence.
+After registering your residence, you will receive a registration certificate, which serves as proof of residence.

-Once you have registered your residence and received your registration certificate, you must apply for a residence permit from the immigration office if you entered Germany with a national D visa (conversion of visa into a residence permit).
-If you entered Germany with a Schengen visa , conversion to a residence permit is only possible under very specific conditions .
+Once you have registered your residence and received your registration certificate, you must apply for a residence permit from the immigration office if you entered with a national D visa (conversion of visa into a residence permit).
+If you entered with a Schengen visa , conversion to a residence permit is only possible under very specific conditions .
 We have written a separate VISAGUARD article on converting a national visa into a residence permit .

 Once you have received your residence permit, you can work toward longer-term integration if you wish.
 With your residence permit, you can apply for a settlement permit and naturalization once you meet the respective requirements.

-Contact us
+Contact Us

 Are you looking for a lawyer specializing in German immigration and visa law?
 We are happy to assist you with residence procedures before embassies, immigration authorities, and administrative courts.
-Our specialised attorneys are always by your side.
 Contact us to book an online appointment with a German immigration lawyer!

 FAQ